-JCR members have access to public terminals in library areas (Main, Law and the Cloisters) and a computer room in Frewin Hall (Frewin Annex site) should anyone reside there.
-The credentials used to access these terminals are your SSO (bras\\\\) credentials - the same as those to access your email.
+Students have access to public terminals in library areas (Main, Law and the Cloisters) The credentials used to access these terminals are your SSO (bras\\\\) credentials - the same as those to access your email.

-Standard A4 (including duplex and colour options) printing is available in the libraries, Frewin computer room, lodge, St Cross & Hollybush annexes.
-Additional A3 printing and scanning facilities are only available in library areas and the Frewin computer room.
+Standard A4 (including duplex and colour options) printing is available in the libraries and common rooms.
+Additional A3 printing and scanning facilities are only available in library areas.
 College provides paper for all locations.
 If paper has run out in any of the libraries, please contact library staff, anywhere else please contact the IT Office (computer.office@bnc.ox.ac.uk).